-- Very powerful 500W mid-drive motor in the market: lets you cruise at high speed effortlessly
+Very powerful 500W mid-drive motor: Lets you cruise at high speed effortlessly

 This is a great bike for the price.
 Well designed, lots of details well thought.
 I like that the throttle is always enabled (if the pedal assist mode is set to 0) which allow use the bike as a moped in some occasions.

 Overall I would absolutely recommend purchasing this bike.
 However it is not perfect and I have a few minor gripes that might be major depending on your needs.

 1. Battery life.
 No where near what I thought I would be getting.
 I am just barely making it home from my 11 mile commute.
 I am riding in the cold, so the mileage will probably double when it starts to warm up.
 This is with full pedal assist and I am pedaling the whole time.
 The battery also starts to lose power (especially on hills) after it is past the 50% mark.